daytimedrinkingclub/shipstation-custom-domain/readme.md

 - `index.js`: Main application file
 - `domainService.js`: Supabase interaction for domain mappings
 - `Dockerfile`: Docker image configuration
+- `docker-compose.yml`: Docker Compose configuration (includes Redis)
 - `.env`: Environment variables (not in version control)
 - `.env.example`: Example environment variable file

+## Redis Configuration

+Redis is included in the `docker-compose.yml` file and will be automatically set up when deploying through Coolify.
+No additional configuration is needed for Redis.

 ## License